engraving-challenges/main/2-editing-workflow.md

 **Do not** remove the additional rest at this stage - we want to see _exactly_ what your notation software produces out-of-the-box.
-You should remove such unwanted elements in a separate commit in the next stage.
+You should remove such unwanted elements in a separate step in the next stage.

+We _strongly recommend_ that you check back with us before moving to the next stage, to make sure that everything's ok.

 <!--
 #### Proof-reading / Peer review